C-Abdulio/GA-WDI-Project1/GA-WDI-project1/README.md

  You can find more detail about all the games in the ProjectIdeas.txt file.

- Wireframes in the project file
+ Wireframes in the project file.